 Red Enchilada Sauce is a delicious, smoky sauce made with dried guajillo chiles, charred tomatoes, onions, and garlic.
 Great for a weekend cooking project, then store it in the freezer for busy weeknights.

 I have been making red enchilada sauce for many years.
 It can be a bit of a production, but it’s so good and so simple that I can’t even imagine buying the stuff in jars.
-Because it is a production, making guajillo chile enchilada sauce is a project that I save for weekends so that I can have the sauce in the fridge and freezer for easy meals during busy times—the “saucy two-step” strategy from the Flipped-Out Food Playbook.
+Because it is a production, making guajillo chile enchilada sauce is a project that I save for weekends.
+This way, I can have the sauce in the fridge and freezer for easy meals during busy times.
+I call this the “saucy two-step” strategy in the Flipped-Out Food Playbook.

 Making red enchilada sauce: then

-When I first began making this enchilada sauce, I would simply rehydrate dried guajillo chiles in water with some garlic cloves, then buzz the entire mixture in a food processor, run it through a food mill, and simmer until thickened.
+When I first began making this enchilada sauce, I would simply rehydrate dried guajillo chiles in water with some garlic cloves.
+Then I’d buzz the entire mixture in a food processor, run it through a food mill, and simmer until thickened.
 The sauce often required sugar, since the rehydrated chiles tend to be a bit on the bitter side.
 It also lacked…something.

 Making red enchilada sauce: now